 - I made little tags to identify the year of each picture.
 I had some metallic gold cardstock on which I printed the years.

 - I used a 1″ paper punch to make the circle year tags.
-I did print up and punch out the years up to 2019 so that I can easily add the new cards to my board in the same font and with the same paper.
+I did print up and punched out the years up to 2019 so that I could easily add the new cards to my board in the same font and with the same paper.
 I put the future years in an envelope that I’ve taped to the back of the bulletin board.

-I’m loving my finished Christmas Card/Nailhead Trim Burlap Bulletin Board especially since that cute little girl in the first couple of pictures is just starting her second week away from home at college.
+I love my finished Christmas Card/Nailhead Trim Burlap Bulletin Board, especially since that cute little girl in the first couple of pictures is just starting her second week away from home at college.

-It’s a great addition to my office, which is about to get a mini-face-lift anyway.
+It’s a great addition to my office, which is about to get a mini-face lift anyway.
 If you want to refer back to this Nailhead Trim Burlap Bulletin Board project in the future, bookmark this page or pin the following image.